openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 3. Copy or extract the ebi folder from ebi.zip to a location where you have access to read and write files from.
 To start the EBI launch the ebi.py python file with Python.

-### Compatibility with Previous EQUELLA Bulk Importer Versions
+### Compatibility with Previous openEQUELLA Bulk Importer Versions
 EBI version 4 is backwards compatible with CSV files used with older versions of the EBI.
 Settings files (*.ebi) used with versions 2 and 3 can be used with version 4.

 Version 1 “state” files (e.g. state.txt) are only compatible with EBI version 1.